 Welcome to the Institute of Robotics and Intelligent Systems

 The Institute of Robotics and Intelligent Systems (IRIS) is part of ETH Zurich, Switzerland.
-It currently consists of seven independent laboratories that conduct research in areas ranging from nanodevices for biomedicine, to systems for rehabilitation and autonomous aerial vehicles.
+It currently consists of eight independent laboratories that conduct research in areas ranging from nanodevices for biomedicine, to systems for rehabilitation and autonomous aerial vehicles.

 Department of Mechanical & Process Engineering (D-MAVT)

 Multi-Scale Robotics Lab

 The Multi-Scale Robotics Lab (MSRL), led by Prof. Brad Nelson, pursues a dynamic research program that maintains a strong robotics research focus on several emerging areas of science and technology.